Ditronics-Tz/Smart-Acess-Web/CSV_Upload_API_Documentation.md

 ## Overview

-The Student CSV Upload API allows administrators to bulk upload student data through CSV files.
+The Student CSV Upload API allows administrators and registration officers to bulk upload student data through CSV files.
 This feature includes validation, error reporting, and template generation to ensure data integrity and ease of use.

+## User Types & Permissions

+The system supports two user types with different permissions:

+1. **Administrators**
+   - Full CRUD access to student records
+   - Can upload CSV files
+   - Can modify and delete existing records

+2. **Registration Officers**
+   - Can view student records
+   - Can create new students
+   - Can upload CSV files
+   - **Cannot** modify or delete existing records

 ## Base URL
 ```